Sculptures in Concurrency: Sculptures

 If $Q$ is not ordered, then there exists $a\in \universalEvents{Q}$ such that $a\eventless a$, which implies $\universalEvents{\embedMorphism}(a)\eventless \universalEvents{\embedMorphism}(a)$, which is a contradiction. \end{proof}

-We show that sculptures and regular ordered ST-structures are isomorphic while also respecting the computation steps.
-This result also resolves the open problem noticed in \cite[Sec.~3.3]{Johansen16STstruct} that there is no adjoint between ST-structures and general HDA.
+We show that sculptures and regular ordered ST-structures are in bijective correspondence while also respecting the computation steps.
+This result also resolves the open problem noticed in \cite[Sec.~3.3]{Johansen16STstruct} that there is no adjunction between ST-structures and general HDA.

 Recall that an ST-structure is regular if it is rooted, connected, and closed under single events.
-Through the observation from Sec.~\ref{subsec_Chu_andST} the results in this section extend to (regular) Chu spaces over $\three$ as well.
+Through the observation from Section~\ref{subsec_Chu_andST} the results in this section extend to (regular) Chu spaces over $\three$ as well.